ansible/awx/docs/credential_plugins.md

 Note that you can perform these lookups on *any* credential field - not just the `password` field for Machine credentials.
 You could just as easily create an AWS credential and use lookups to retrieve the Access Key and Secret Key from an external secret management system.
+Also note that external credential sources cannot ever be used to look up secrets for other external credential sources.

 Writing Custom Credential Plugins
 ---------------------------------